cormullion/juliamono/website/index.md

 ### JuliaMono - a monospaced font for scientific and technical computing

-JuliaMono is a monospaced typeface designed for programming in [Julia](https://julialang.org) and in other text editing environments that require a wide range of specialist and technical Unicode characters.
+JuliaMono is a monospaced typeface designed for programming in the [Julia](https://julialang.org) Programming Language and in other text editing environments that require a wide range of specialist and technical Unicode characters.

 JuliaMono is: